Wednesday, June 11, 2025

 and chile green eyes track Jordan across

 the court.
-It's maybe six days after you,
+It's been maybe six days since you,

-and now my head sinks into the hollow
+now my head sinks into her open hollow

-of her thigh.
+of thigh.
 MJ wins the game with a jumper.

 We cheer, kill the TV and chill.
 In her